esterjara/ai-chatbot-workshop/exercises/02_conversation_memory/README.md

    ```
    Summarize this conversation in 2-3 lines:

-   User: My name is Alice and I work with Python
+   User: I'm working with Python and exploring web frameworks
    Assistant: That's great!
-Python is...
+Python has excellent frameworks...
-   User: I'm interested in machine learning
+   User: I'm particularly interested in FastAPI
-   Assistant: ML is a great field...
+   Assistant: FastAPI is a modern framework...
    ```

 3. **Call the model** to generate a summary